HOME / TIPS / Photo Prep

 VERIFIED OPERATOR GUIDE

 Dithering converts a grayscale photo into a binary (black/white) pattern that simulates continuous tone when engraved.
 The algorithm you choose dramatically affects the result — especially on different materials.
-Reticle Red's Photo Prep tool includes all five major algorithms.
+Reticle Red's Photo Prep tool includes 15 algorithms across four families — error diffusion, halftone screens, ordered (Bayer) grids, and plain threshold.
+The five below are the workhorses to learn first.

 Floyd-Steinberg The standard.
 Distributes quantization error to neighboring pixels, producing a natural grain pattern.
 Works well on: wood, leather, MDF.
 Avoid on: acrylic (error diffusion shows as blotchy).